MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-deployment-playbook.md

 - HoloLens app

-- Dynamics 365 Guides Common Data Service solution
+- Dynamics 365 Guides Dataverse solution

     > [!IMPORTANT]
-    > You should always update the PC and HoloLens apps first, and then the Common Data Service solution.
+    > You should always update the PC and HoloLens apps first, and then the Dataverse solution.
 If you update the  solution before updating the apps, older apps will not work with the newer solution version and will cause downtime.

 When updating the solution, schedule downtime with your team and make sure they’re not using the apps.
 An update can take over one hour if you have a large amount of